 Peak walking rate: $49

-The 2004 Bruce Matthews features massive green complexes and wide fairways.
+The 2004 Bruce Matthews work features massive green complexes and wide fairways.
 There are a few forgettable holes, but the sum of all parts is a strong offering with some thought-provoking holes, including the 250-yard Redan 12th.

 Shadow Ridge Golf Course – Donald Ross – Ionia, MI